Bwindi Impenetrable National Park Uganda; Location, Activities, Lodges, and Best Time to Visit Bwindi Forest

 Gorilla Trekking or Gorilla Tracking

-Gorilla trekking is absolutely a unique wildlife activity and experience that attracts thousands of Uganda safari goers each year into Bwindi National Park.
+Gorilla trekking is a unique wildlife activity and experience that attracts thousands of Uganda safari goers each year to Bwindi National Park.
 There are 4 major areas or regions in Bwindi, each with already habituated gorilla families for gorilla trekking/tracking.

 Tourists undergo briefing early morning before setting foot into the jungles of Bwindi to look for mountain gorillas.
-Briefing time is from 7:00am to 8:00am when you can begin the actual trek with park guide, expecting to take 2-6 hours including one hour of face to face encounter.
+Briefing time is from 7:00 am to 8:00 am when you can begin the actual trek with a park guide, expected to take 2-6 hours including one hour of face-to-face encounter.

 Uganda Gorilla Trekking Rules

-3. Keeping a distance of 10 meters from gorillas is mandatory to prevent spread of infectious diseases to these endangered species.
+- Keeping a distance of 10 meters from gorillas is mandatory to prevent the spread of infectious diseases to these endangered species.

-5. Only those with valid gorilla permits have a chance to visit a habituated family of gorillas in Bwindi/Mgahinga.
-About 168 gorilla permits are all available for booking in Uganda at USD700 (FNR/Foreign Non-Residents), USD600 (FR.
+- Only those with valid gorilla permits have a chance to visit a habituated family of gorillas in Bwindi/Mgahinga.
+About 168 gorilla permits are available for booking in Uganda at USD700 (FNR/Foreign Non-Residents), USD600 (FR.
 Foreign Residents) and East Africa Citizens Uganda shillings 250,000.

 Gorilla Habituation

-There is only one destination to visit for gorilla habituation experience that is Bwindi Impenetrable National Park in Uganda.
+There is only one destination to visit for the gorilla habituation experience which is Bwindi Impenetrable National Park in Uganda.

-Gorilla habituation is unique from the normal gorilla trekking because it takes a long day or half day of monitoring/following the semi habituated gorilla group to make it used to presence of people before it is opened for actual gorilla trekking.
-Gorilla habituation permits- Uganda cost USD1500 but guarantees visitors 4 hours face to face with mountain gorillas as opposed to one hour during the normal gorilla trekking.
+Gorilla habituation is unique from normal gorilla trekking because it takes a long day or half day of monitoring/following the semi-habituated gorilla group to make it used to the presence of people before it is opened for actual gorilla trekking.
+Gorilla habituation permits- Uganda costs USD1500 but guarantees visitors 4 hours face to-face with mountain gorillas as opposed to one hour during the normal gorilla trekking.

 Birding Tours

 Birding is another special Uganda safari activity Bwindi has to offer nature lovers.
-The park is a host to all 360 bird species in its different birding areas such as Bamboo zone, Mubwindi and Buhoma waterfall trail.
-The birds to keep an eye on birding tour here include African broadbill, Kivu ground thrush, African wood owl, Handsome francolins, Red headed blue bill,
+The park is a host to all 360 bird species in its different birding areas such as the Bamboo zone, Mubwindi, and Buhoma waterfall trail.
+The birds to keep an eye on birding tour here include African broadbill, Kivu ground thrush, African wood owl, Handsome francolins, Red-headed blue bill,

-The special birds of Bwindi N/Park include African wood owl, Regal sunbird, African broadbill, Red headed blue bill, Handsome Francolins, Kivu ground thrush, Rwenzori batis, Dwarf honey guide, Red throated alethe, African emerald cuckoo, African green pigeon, Flycatchers and more.
+The special birds of Bwindi N/Park include the African wood owl, Regal sunbird, African broadbill, Red-headed blue bill, Handsome Francolins, Kivu ground thrush, Rwenzori batis, Dwarf honey guide, Red throated leather, African emerald cuckoo, African green pigeon, Flycatchers and more.

 Cycling

 Cycling is another astonishing experience tourists in Bwindi should expect to enjoy.
-It is arranged by Ride 4 a Woman a local project intended to support local residents.
-Bikes are available for renting for interested cyclists/bikers and this amazing activity is conducted on Buhoma sector of Bwindi.
+It is arranged by Ride 4 a Woman a local project intended to support residents.
+Bikes are available for renting for interested cyclists/bikers and this amazing activity is conducted in the Buhoma sector of Bwindi.

 Batwa Experience

-Before or after gorilla trekking Bwindi, Batwa cultural experience is the best way to end your day.
-You visit Batwa community to learn how they lived for 500000 years as hunters and fruit gatherers, how fire can be made using traditional ways and get entertained by dances, music performance and plenty of other activities.
+Before or after gorilla trekking Bwindi, the Batwa cultural experience is the best way to end your day.
+You visit the Batwa community to learn how they lived for 500000 years as hunters and fruit gatherers, how fire can be made using traditional ways, and get entertained by dances, music performances and plenty of other activities.

 Forest walks/hiking

-Over 6 hiking/nature walk trails in Bwindi introduce visitors into the hidden treasures of what this park has to offer.
-They include among other Buhoma village walk, waterfall trail, Ivy trail, Muzubijiro loop, Habinyanja, Munyaga trail and Rushura hill walk.
+Over 6 hiking/nature walk trails in Bwindi introduce visitors to the hidden treasures of what this park has to offer.
+They include among others Buhoma village walk, the waterfall trail, the Ivy trail, the Muzubijiro loop, Habinyanja, the Munyaga trail, and the Rushura hill walk.

 Bwindi Impenetrable National Park Best Time to visit

-Uganda safaris in Bwindi National Park can be conducted at any day, time, month of the year.
-However, the dry season is undoubtedly the best time for anyone to have excellent exploration of this lush protected area.
+Uganda safaris in Bwindi National Park can be conducted on any day, time, or month of the year.
+However, the dry season is undoubtedly the best time for anyone to have an excellent exploration of this lush protected area.
 The dry season often begins from June, July, August to September; December, January to February.

 Where to stay – Lodges in Bwindi Impenetrable National Park